archd3sai/News-Articles-Recommendation/README.md

 - After user has been classified into clusters, we will calculate similarity score of user’s interest with identified articles within each clusters.
 - Weight = Topic Modeling Normalized Prob(80%) + Sentiment Score (20%)
 - Based on this weight criteria we will rank the articles personalized for each user
-- We have used Jackard Similarity here.
+- We have used Jaccard Similarity here.
 #### Final Pipeline
 ![FinalPipeline](https://github.com/jayshah5696/News_article_recommendation/blob/master/Images/Final_pipeline.png)